 - Conquering the 9200ft summit of the Cime de la Bonette, Europe’s highest road

 - Exhilarating descents from Col de l‘Iseran and the Restefond

 - Last night celebrations on the French Riviera

-We will meet you at Geneva airport to transfer you to your first night’s accommodation in Thonon les Bains.
+We will meet you in Geneva to transfer you to your first night’s accommodation in Thonon les Bains.
 Help will be on hand if you require assistance to build your bike and if time permits, we’ll suggest a suitable gentle route to stretch your legs.